httpjamesm/ScatterSafe/README.md

 ### USB Drives

 USB drives by default are not encrypted.
-Regardless of if it's encrypted, you could lose the drive, and your important data with it.
+Regardless of if the drive encrypted, you could lose the drive, and your important data with it.

 ## The Solution